All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Though not physically addictive, cannabis can still have a noticeable impact on the individual’s psychological wellbeing with extended use.

-Not every individual’s journey will be the same in rehab, and every course of treatment will be different.
+Not every individual’s journey will be the same in rehab, and every course of psychiatric treatment will be different.

 However, there are some common types of therapy that may be useful to research and understand before entering a rehab centre.